 Hugs and Kisses

 Sometimes, all it takes to show your love is a whole lot of hugs and kisses.
-Throw in a massage (from you, not a spa!), and your boyfriend might feel like the luckiest, most-loved guy alive.
-You can go all out and light candles and find a massage oil with a scent you think he'll enjoy, but use your judgment on whether he's the type of guy who would appreciate those extras or would prefer to keep things simple.
+Throw in a massage to connect (from you, not a spa!), and your boyfriend might feel like the luckiest, most-loved guy alive.
+You can go all out and light candles and find a massage oil with a scent you think he'll enjoy.
+But use your judgment on whether he's the type of guy who would appreciate those extras or would prefer to keep things simple.

 Treat every date with him as a first date.
 In other words, when you go out together, he gets all your attention.
 Make every time meaningful, and he will appreciate it more.
 If you've been together for a long time, you may not feel as playful as you used to.
 Remember the things you loved most about him and how you used to interact.
 Don't always let the goofy side hide behind the serious one as time goes on.
 Let your silly side out, too.
 Think back to how you spent your early days together and try to replicate those sometimes by going on fun dates.